 The School of Phlebotomy is approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Rd., Suite 720, Rosemont, IL 60018, 773-714-8880.

 The job outlook for skilled phlebotomists is good.
 Employment prospects are even better for American Society for Clinical Pathology (ASCP) certified Phlebotomy Technicians (PBT).
-Students who graduate from the Geisinger School of Phlebotomy will be well-prepared to take the ASCP certification exam and qualified for phlebotomy positions in hospitals, clinics, doctors' offices, outpatient service centers, nursing homes, home health agencies, etc.
+Students who graduate from the Geisinger School of Phlebotomy will be well-prepared to take the ASCP certification exam and qualified for phlebotomy positions in hospitals, clinics, doctors' offices, outpatient service centers, nursing homes, and home health agencies.